standardforever/alx-low_level_programming/0x0A-argc_argv/README.md

-This directory contains argc, and argv argument of main function
+This directory contains task related to argument to main fuction (argv, argc)